Chart Color Schemes

 Battery Hill features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 66.9% of all households, including 25.3% couples with children, 28.8% couples without children, and 11.8% single parent families.
 Non-family households comprise the remaining 33.1%, with lone person households at 30.0% and group households making up 3.0%.
-The median household size is 2.4 people, smaller than the Rest of Qld average of 2.5.
+The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households